jupyterhub/oauthenticator/docs/source/writing-an-oauthenticator.md

 ## Using GenericOAuthenticator

-The first and simplest is to use :class:`~.oauthenticator.generic.GenericOAuthenticator` and configuration to set the necessary configuration variables.
+The first and simplest is to use the `oauthenticator.generic.GenericOAuthenticator` class and configuration to set the necessary configuration variables.

 - client_id